Memorable Personal Experience with Mackwoods Labookellie Tea Estate

 Mackwoods Labookellie Tea Estate in Nuwara Eliya is one of the most mysterious, awe-inspiring landscapes I’ve ever seen.

-I wanted to visit the place on our way to Nuwara Eliya but my friends wanted to visit the place on our way back to colombo as we were bit hungry.
-We wanted to go Nuwara Elliya and have our Lunch.
+I wanted to visit the place on our way to Nuwara Eliya but my friends wanted to on our way back to Colombo as we were a bit hungry.
+We wanted to go to Nuwara Eliya and have our Lunch.

-I am NOT very sure about the name of this river, but It looks gorgeous and add more colours to the landscape of the Mackwoods Labookellie Tea Estate.
+I am NOT very sure about the name of this river but it adds colours to the landscape of Mackwoods.

-This is the history of Mackwoods, if you are interested.
-Mackwoods Labookellie Tea Estate founded in 1841 by Captain William Mackwood, Mackwoods has the distinction of being the second oldest Mercantile Firm in Sri Lanka.
+This is the history of Mackwoods if you are interested. founded in 1841 by Captain William Mackwood, Mackwoods has the distinction of being the second oldest Mercantile Firm in Sri Lanka.

-The Company remained in the Mackwoods family until 1956 when the ownership passed on to Mr. N.S.O.
-Mendis, a visionary Sri Lankan entrepreneur(I wanted do a research of this ownership change :-))
+The Company remained in the Mackwoods family until 1956 when the ownership passed on to Mr N.S.O.
+Mendis, a visionary Sri Lankan entrepreneur(I wanted to do a research of this ownership change :-))

-If you are foreigner or local, you need to know that, this entire entertainment and tea factory tour is totally FREE. if somebody tell you that you need to pay for this, you can inform the management about that.
+If somebody tells you that you need to pay for this, you can inform the management about that.
 It is totally free.
-But if you drink tea, you have to pay. please be aware this.
+But if you drink tea, you have to pay. please be aware of this.